phax/ph-web/README.md

 # News and noteworthy

 * v9.6.3 - work in progress
+    * Updated to Apache httpcore 4.4.15
+    * Updated to dnsjava 3.4.3
     * Class `ResponseHandlerJson` now has a configurable fallback charset.
 * v9.6.2 - 2021-11-24
     * Updated to dnsjava 3.4.2